ferguson/check/README.md

 Uninstalling
 ============

-Just delete the directory that Check was cloned in to.
+Just delete the directory that Check was cloned into.
 Everything it depends upon, including it's local node installation, is contained in that directory.